Saviors (album)

 Saviors is the fourteenth studio album by the American rock band Green Day, released on January 19, 2024, through Reprise Records.
 It received generally positive reviews from critics.
 The album was promoted through five singles: "The American Dream Is Killing Me", "Look Ma, No Brains!", "Dilemma", "One Eyed Bastard" and "Bobby Sox".
-The band embarked on the Saviors Tour, a global concert series in support of the album, with 87 shows in five continents.
+The band embarked on the Saviors Tour, a global concert series in support of the album, with 87 shows in six continents.

 Saviors was nominated at the 67th Annual Grammy Awards for Best Rock Album.